 a.
 Freedom of Association and the Right to Collective Bargaining

 The law provides for workers to form and join independent unions, bargain collectively, and conduct legal strikes.
-The law prohibits antiunion discrimination.
+The law prohibits antiunion discrimination and requires reinstatement of workers fired for union activities.
 Some limitations defined by the law apply to strikes by workers employed in ‘essential public services,’ including healthcare, education, and transportation.
-The government enforced applicable laws without lengthy delays.
-The laws are subject to appeals, and penalties were sufficient to deter violations.
-Penalties include fees and in case of recidivism the prohibition of professional activity.
+The government effectively enforced applicable laws without lengthy delays.
+The laws are subject to appeals, and penalties were commensurate with those for similar violations.
+Penalties include fines and in cases of recidivism the prohibition of professional activity.

 b.
 Prohibition of Forced or Compulsory Labor